Infestissumam: Artwork

 The album's cover art is part of a single, large piece that was separated into 12 or 13 pictures.
 These were used as thumbnails for the videos of songs from the album on Ghost's YouTube channel.
-It was made in collaboration with the band and drawn by Polish artist Zbigniew Bielak and inspired by the album's lyrics and themes.
+It was made in collaboration with the band, drawn by Polish artist Zbigniew Bielak, and inspired by the album's lyrics and themes.
 A Nameless Ghoul said that because the album deals with the Antichrist "we knew there was going to be a baby on the front cover.
 It also represents the paradox of inborn evil, of being very innocent and very vulnerable", and said that it is a pastiche of the film Amadeus.

-Infestissumam was originally scheduled to be released on April 9, however the band could not find a manufacturer for the CD in the United States and its release was delayed until April 16.
-A source close to the band told Spin that Ghost was turned down by four US CD manufacturers because of artwork of the album's deluxe edition, which is a 16th-century illustration of an orgy.
+Infestissumam was originally scheduled for release on April 9; however, the band could not find a manufacturer for the CD in the U.S., delaying its release until April 16.
+A source close to the band told Spin that Ghost was turned down by four U.S. CD manufacturers because of artwork of the album's deluxe edition, which is a 16th-century illustration of an orgy.
 The magazine said it was the depiction of Jesus Christ crucified upside down that caused the controversy instead of the Gustave Doré-inspired work's sexual content.
 However, a Nameless Ghoul said it was indeed because of the sexual content and said it was ironic that "just because we had naked women as well as female body parts shown and exposed, that caused the problem.
 What about the blasphemy?
 What about the Satanism?
 That wasn't the problem.
 That's exactly what the record is about."
-Rather than delay the album longer, the band decided to use the CD artwork from the regular edition for the US pressings on the deluxe edition CD.
-All European copies and the US vinyl version include the controversial artwork as "Vinyl manufacturers don't have a problem with the artwork.
+Rather than delay the album longer, the band decided to use the CD artwork from the regular edition for the U.S. pressings on the deluxe edition CD.
+All European copies and the U.S. vinyl version include the controversial artwork as "Vinyl manufacturers don't have a problem with the artwork.
 Neither does Europe."